Cynsar-Foundation/second.exchange/README.md

 2. Follow people and content
 3. Group content
 4. Feature in future like adding tips, votes, and more in pipeline

-## Developer

-We are looking for amazing front end developers who can contribute to this great way of sharing information and knowledge that points back to the users.

 ## Contribute back